denistsoi/franklinchen.github.io/source/_posts/2013-06-01-report-on-the-second-pittsburgh-techfest-2013.markdown

 ### (Update of 2013-06-02)

 The next day, I was feeling much better, but it's clear that full recovery will take a while.
 I will continue taking steroid pills and applying steroid cream as needed to relieve the itching.
 I hope that in two weeks I'll be all good again!

+### (Update of 2014-06-05)

+A year later, I reviewed this post just before my third Pittsburgh TechFest, in 2014, where I am to give another presentation.

+It turned out that my health suffered tremendously for *months*.
+I reported on that [in August 2013](/blog/2013/08/10/emerging-from-my-three-months-of-illness-self-pitying-and-self-loathing/).

+**If you've attended Pittsburgh TechFest or will do so this year, I'd like to hear your thoughts about what you've learned and used, or hope to!**